grafana/agent/docs/sources/flow/reference/components/loki.source.cloudflare.md

   last fetched timestamp.
 * The last timestamp fetched.
 * The set of fields being fetched.
-* The labels that the component applies to incoming log entries.

 ## Debug metrics
 * `loki_source_cloudflare_target_entries_total` (counter): Total number of successful entries sent via the cloudflare target.